-Atleast a 3 year bachelor's degree or equivalent in any discipline recognised by any Indian University / AICTE as eligible for post-graduate studies, and final year students of graduation can also apply.
+At least a 3 year bachelor's degree or equivalent in any discipline recognized by any Indian University/AICTE as eligible for post-graduate studies is essential.
+Final year students of graduation can also apply.

 The steps followed in the admission procedure are given below:

-- Entrance Exam / The Written Test: Normally, MBA institutes in India have a written aptitude test.
-The most of the colleges conducts Common Admission Test -CAT, Management Aptitude Test -MAT, Karnataka Management Aptitude Test –KMAT, Joint Management Entrance Test –JMET.
+- Entrance Exam/Written Test: Normally, MBA institutes in India have a written aptitude test.
+Some of the most common tests you may need to appear for include Common Admission Test -CAT, Management Aptitude Test -MAT, Karnataka Management Aptitude Test –KMAT, Joint Management Entrance Test –JMET.

-- Application Essays and Reference Letters: The short listed candidates of the IIMs and some other leading management institutes are expected to write these essays.
-Group discussions and personal interviews (GD/PI) are also conducted to determine the Strengths and Weaknesses and communication skills of the candidates.
-Many B-schools offer admission on the basis of cumulative scores of the Entrance Exam, GD/PIs.
+- Application Essays and Reference Letters: Short-listed candidates for IIMs and some other leading management institutes are expected to write these essays.
+Group discussions and personal interviews (GD/PI) are also conducted to determine the strengths and weaknesses, and communication skills of prospective candidates.
+Many B-schools offer admission on the basis of cumulative scores of the Entrance Exam and GD/PIs.